travelnxt/appacitive-docs/index.md

 Platform specific options
 ------------

-There is a section of platform specific options which are different for the different platforms.
+There is a section of platform specific options which are different for different platforms.
-Here I shall explain these options that we support
+Following are the options that we support.

 ###iOS options